Stanford Graduate Students

 - Applicants must have a formally composed dissertation committee.

 - Applicants must have a dissertation proposal approved by their committee.

 - Applicants must have a strong likelihood of completing the degree within the tenure of the fellowship.

 - Applicants must have reached TGR status by the beginning of autumn quarter of the fellowship year.

 - Applicants must have completed supervised teaching, if required by their department, before the tenure of the fellowship.

 - No other employment, assistantship, or fellowship (unless specifically intended for travel or research expense) may be held concurrently.
-Exceptions to this restriction must be approved by the Humanities Center Director (for Geballe Fellows) or Ayodele Thomas (for Whiting, Mellon, and Lieberman Fellows).
+Exceptions to this restriction must be approved by the Humanities Center Director (for Geballe Fellows) or Ayodele Thomas (for Mellon and Lieberman Fellows).

 - Geballe Fellows are strongly encouraged to live within ten miles of Stanford and take part in the life of the Center for the duration of their fellowship.

-- Applicants who have previously held one of these fellowships are not eligible to reapply for that same fellowship (for example: a previous Whiting recipient may not apply again for a Whiting, but may apply for a Mellon, Geballe, and/or Lieberman).
+- Applicants who have previously held one of these fellowships are not eligible to reapply for that same fellowship (for example: a previous Mellon recipient may not apply again for a Mellon, but may apply for a Geballe and/or Lieberman).

 - Applicants who have not previously held a Stanford dissertation fellowship will be given the most serious consideration.